 I am an experienced counsellor and have worked in GP surgeries and at a London Prison.
 I work with a wide cross section of people from very different backgrounds and different ideas about what they need from counselling.
 I treat every client with the same respect, regard and desire to help.

-I am a registered member of the British Association for Counselling and Psychotherapy and adhere to its' ethical code.
-I am currently working toward accreditation by the BACP.
+I am a registered and accredited member of the British Association for Counselling and Psychotherapy and adhere to its' ethical code.

 I am fully insured and have regular supervision for my work with clients.